Manhattan Skyline, 9/11/2024

 Many know I am a huge Springsteen fan, certainly for his music, but it goes much deeper than his music alone.
 I see so many parallels in his pursuit of perfection and craft to my own photographic pursuits.
 Not because I pretend to be as talented as he is in music as in my own craft.
 But when I heard him in his recent interview on ABC answer the question “What keeps you motivated to continue”?
 Springsteen answers, “Curiosity” moves you in new and different directions to remain creative” !!
 That singular word aligns perfectly in what lies ahead, and is the impetus for me in the new mountain I have chose to climb !

 I have for years been interested in documenting any and all landmarks paying homage to the horrific events of September 11, 2001.
 So, the just past 23rd anniversary of the senseless tragedy that decimated lower Manhattan and captivated the world there would be one last chance to close out my film career with a memorable image.
 I knew the exact location I wanted which allowed me to strip the backpack of unnecessary lenses and required only several film holders.
 However, the weight savings would be offset by the added weight of the Sony a7CR mirrorless camera.
 The result, a 41 lb. backpack of gear was trimmed down to 35 lbs for 9/11/24.
-I approached the drive to NYC with guarded optomissism, knowing there would be hordes of photogs in my chosen area.
+I approached the drive to NYC with guarded optimism, knowing there would be hordes of photogs in my chosen area.
 As with most any photograph I plan it’s rare that someone beats me to the location and “my” prime spot.
 I arrived at the Brooklyn pier parking area exactly @ 3pm.
 The area has since been developed since my last visit and my walk turned into close to a mile…with 35 lbs on my back, in a rather hot afternoon.

 A dear friend and an ultra-large format film photographer himself balancing the integration of a digital camera capable of producing huge files would be joining me.
 We got to the location looking across to the Manhattan skyline.
 I quickly setup the 5×7 Deardorff to claim my spot, checkout the video at the end to see the activity around this shooting location.
 My “Light Tribute, Manhattan Skyline” shot was still 3 hours away, but there were a few photogs already there, ones who clearly understood the potential and benefit of arriving early.
 An unexpected plus was meeting a talented photographer who once lived in my home state of CT and now living in Manhattan.
 We do communicate on Instagram, if nothing else came of the day, that acquaintance was worth the drive and traffic to NYC.